clnsmth/py-pkg-cookiecutter/README.md

 - [Importing the project to Read the Docs](https://docs.readthedocs.io/en/stable/tutorial/index.html#importing-the-project-to-read-the-docs)
 - [Checking the first build](https://docs.readthedocs.io/en/stable/tutorial/index.html#checking-the-first-build)
 - [Trigger a build from a pull request](https://docs.readthedocs.io/en/stable/tutorial/index.html#trigger-a-build-from-a-pull-request)
+- Link to the Read the Docs page in the repository's "About" section of GitHub.
 ## Package Logo

 If you would like to add a logo to your package: